omega-gg/HEVR/README.md

 ** This is a work in progress and not yet released **

 ALVR² is a Virtual Reality streaming application.<br>
-Designed to play VR games from a standalone headset (like the Oculus Quest).<br>
+Designed to play VR games from a standalone headset.<br>
 With a focus on low-latency, compatibily and simplicity.<br>

 This project is based on the original ALVR project from [polygraphene](https://github.com/polygraphene)